GiulianoCTRL/Python-Sessions/basic_references.md

 }

 # Accessing item in dict
-# English-Swedish dictionary methaphor: We are looking up the word "mother"
+# English-Swedish dictionary metaphor: We are looking up the word "mother"
 # and find the answer "mamma"
 >>> eng_swe_dict["mother"]
 "mamma"